Arabic Calligraphy Jewelry in Toronto: A Craftsman's Guide

 Arabic calligraphy has several classical scripts, each suited to different moods and piece types:

-• Modern / Contemporary — Not a classical script, but a popular aesthetic.
-Rounded, friendly, Instagram-ready.
-Best for casual name pendants.
+- Modern / Contemporary — Not a classical script, but a popular aesthetic.
+Rounded, friendly, clean.
+Best for casual name pendants and everyday wear.

 Most-requested pieces